markprzepiora/rmmv-mrp-core/docs/OptionParser.md

 ### `MRP.OptionParser.extractFirst(str)`

-Like `extractAll`, but returns the first match or `null` if none exist.
+Like `extractAll`, but returns the first match or `null` if none exists.

 ### `MRP.OptionParser.extractFirstOfType(str, type)`

-Like `extractAllOfType`, but returns the first match or `null` if none exist.
+Like `extractAllOfType`, but returns the first match or `null` if none exists.